JuDFTteam/masci-tools/docs/source/devel_guide/plotting.rst

 The :py:meth:`~masci_tools.vis.Plotter.add_parameter()` method is implemented exactly for this purpose.
 It creates a new key to be handled by the plotter class and with the arguments ``default_from`` or ``default_value`` we can specify what the defaults should be. ``default_value`` sets a specific value, ``default_from`` specifies a key from the plotter class from which to take the default value.

-The :py:meth:`~masci_tools.vis.MatplotlibPlotter.plot_kwargs()` method then can take keyword arguments to replace the arguments to take with your custom parameters
+The :py:meth:`~masci_tools.vis.matplotlib_plotter.MatplotlibPlotter.plot_kwargs()` method then can take keyword arguments to replace the arguments to take with your custom parameters

 .. note::
    These added parameters live on the function defaults and parameters level, meaning they will be removed by the :py:func:`~masci_tools.vis.ensure_plotter_consistency()` decorator after the function finishes